mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 cat results/token_usage/pipeline_aggregated_*.json | jq '.summary'
 ```

-## 3. Creating Pre-defined conversations
+## 3. Creating Predefined conversations

-Pre-defined conversations are hand-crafted test cases that define specific user flows to test your agent.
-This section explains how to create and organize pre-defined conversations for systematic testing.
+Predefined conversations are hand-crafted test cases that define specific user flows to test your agent.
+This section explains how to create and organize predefined conversations for systematic testing.

-### 3.1 Template Format
+### 3.1 Predefined Conversations Format

-Pre-definfed conversations are JSON files with a simple, standardized structure that defines metadata and the conversation flow.
+Predefined conversations are JSON files with a simple, standardized structure that defines metadata and the conversation flow.

 **Basic Structure**

-Every conversation template consists of two main sections:
+Every predefined conversation consists of two main sections:

 ```json
 {